adamcooke/staytus/README.md

 Staytus is a complete solution for publishing the latest information about any issues with your web applications, networks or services.
-Along with absolutely beautiful public & admin interfaces, Staytus is a powerful tool for any organization with customers rely on them to be online 24/7.
+Along with absolutely beautiful public & admin interfaces, Staytus is a powerful tool for any organization with customers that rely on them to be online 24/7.

 * [Check out the live demo](http://demo.staytus.co)
 * [Read the roadmap](https://github.com/adamcooke/staytus/blob/master/ROADMAP.md)